 It’s beginning to look a lot like the holidays…

 Yes, the end of December is ripe with holidays.
-Chanukah, Christmas, Boxing Day, Kwanzaa, and even Festivus all occur within the same week.
+Specifically, Chanukah, Christmas, Boxing Day, Kwanzaa, and even Festivus all occur this week.

-Opportunities to say “thank you” to my clients, mentors, suppliers, and partners who helped make my business a success this year.
-Opportunities to celebrate all the “wins” and “wows” of the year.
-Opportunities to imagine, dream, and create new challenges and plans for my business for next year.
+Truly, I get a chance to say “thank you” to my clients, mentors, suppliers, and partners who helped make my business a success this year.
+Furthermore, I celebrate all the “wins” and “wows” of the year.
+Moreover, I imagine, dream, and create new challenges and plans for my business for next year.
 (2020 is going to be so exciting!)

 The “What-Ifs” of the Holidays

-- What if my company holiday socializing results in a work-place harassment claim?
+- … my company holiday socializing results in a work-place harassment claim?

-- What if my business inadvertently engages in a form of religious discrimination?
+- …the business inadvertently engages in a form of religious discrimination?

-- What if a holiday gift is perceived as an attempt to improperly influence the recipient?
+- …a holiday gift is perceived as an attempt to improperly influence the recipient?

-- What if my business holiday activities aren’t in conformance with employment regulations?
+- …our business holiday activities aren’t in conformance with employment regulations?

 Have A Law-ly Holiday

-Let’s remove that grinch from your shoulder so you can focus on enjoying the opportunities the end of the year holidays bring.
+Let’s remove that grinch from your shoulder.
+Let’s allow you to focus on enjoying the opportunities the end of the year holidays bring.
 Let me help alleviate your stress and confusion of the “Holiday What Ifs”.

 Law-ly Holiday Greetings

 This time of year, it feels good to send cards, spread good wishes and cheer, and host celebrations.
-With so many different holidays and beliefs, my “go-to” greeting is to wish people “all the best for the New Year.”
-This is general enough to cover even those who do not celebrate any particular holiday in December.
+Indeed, with so many different holidays and beliefs, my “go-to” greeting is to wish people “all the best for the New Year.”
+This is general enough to cover even those who do not celebrate any particular holiday.
 If you know without a doubt what holiday someone celebrates, then by all means be specific with your greeting to them.
 One word of caution: avoid stereotypes and assumptions as both can lead to a variety of issues.

 Law-ly Holiday Decorations